gaberoka/PongRemix/README.md

+open folder in cmd

-run in terminal:
+run these commands:

-npm install

-npm start
+"npm install"

+then

+"npm start"

 To play.

-Start menu has controls, game is in beta
+Start menu has controls, game is in beta...

 Enjoy.